 Pinterest succeeds in a lot of places where other social networks fail.
 While most prioritize keeping users on the platform, with Pinterest it's the opposite—the goal is for users to find, save and explore the content they find.
 This is what makes it the perfect place for businesses to be active!

 When it comes to design, we know a thing or two.
-We've helped big brands launch their Pinterest campaigns, creating pin visuals of all kinds to help them gain results on the platform.
+We've helped big brands launch successful Pinterest marketing campaigns, creating pin visuals of all kinds to help them gain results on the platform.

 Want to know more about how Superside can help?
-Check out our marketing design category for more.
+Check out our marketing design service for more.